-But then in mid-March of 2007, I experienced my first major setback.
+But then in March of 2007, I experienced my first major setback.
 Okay, let me tell you the full story.
 I promise not to bore you.

 When I was in Starehe Institute, I developed a desire to pursue my undergraduate degree abroad.
-That desire made me turn up one day in 2006 for a conference that had been advertised in a local daily.
-The conference was about studying in a Canadian university I wish not to mention its name.
+So I turned up for a conference that had been advertised in a local daily.
+The conference was about studying in a Canadian university whose name I wish not to mention.

-I can't recollect if I was ever elated about getting admitted into the Canadian university.
-All I remember was how I eventually gave up with studying at the university since I couldn't afford the airfare to Canada, let alone the tuition and accommodation fees.
+I can't recollect if getting admitted to the Canadian university excited me.
+All I remember is how I eventually gave up the desire to study at the university since I couldn't afford airfare to Canada, let alone tuition and accommodation fees.

-Then after that unsuccessful attempt to land an opportunity to study abroad, I started hearing and reading about top American colleges that meet the full financial needs of admitted students.
-I informed my father about them and he encouraged me to apply.
+After that unsuccessful attempt to land an opportunity to study abroad, I started hearing and reading about top American colleges that meet the full financial needs of admitted students.
+I told my father about them and he encouraged me to apply.

 With my father's blessings, I researched more about the top American colleges.
-I then settled on applying to MIT, the world's premier institute in science, technology, engineering and math, in addition to three other colleges.
+I then settled on applying to four colleges of which MIT was my first choice because it is the world's premier institute in science, technology, engineering and math.

-Also, I submitted a cassette recording of me playing the piano and a CD-copy of an educational website I had created with two of my classmates at Starehe Institute.
-Even though those two supplementary materials were not required, I submitted them since I believed they would make me stand out in the talented pool of students who were applying to MIT.
+I also submitted a cassette recording of me playing the piano and a CD-copy of an educational website I had created with two of my classmates at Starehe Institute.
+Even though those two supplementary materials were not required, I believed they would make me stand out in the talented pool of students who were applying to MIT.

-Indeed, applying to MIT was a rigorous process but it was worth it.
-Unlike the Canadian university which assessed my KCSE result slip alone and admitted me only to disappoint me with exorbitant tuition and accommodation fees that my family couldn't afford, MIT promised to meet my full financial needs if I got admitted.
+Though applying to MIT was a rigorous process, it was worth it.
+Unlike the Canadian university which assessed only my KCSE result slip and admitted me but couldn't support me, MIT promised to meet my full financial needs if I got admitted.

 I submitted all my MIT application materials by the usual January 1st deadline.
 And then, the about three-month waiting period began.

-Reflecting on my life so far, I have never experienced a longer period of bliss than I did in the first two-and-a-half months of 2007 when I was in my final months at Starehe Institute.
-My life was blissful during those months not only because I enjoyed the subjects I was studying at Starehe Institute but also because I was filled with hope that I would eventually fly to MIT for my undergraduate degree as it was my dream.
+Reflecting on my life so far, I have never experienced a longer period of bliss like I did in the first two-and-a-half months of 2007 when I was in my final months at Starehe Institute.
+My life was blissful not only because I enjoyed the subjects I was studying in the institute but also because I was full of hope that I would eventually fly to MIT for my undergraduate degree as it was my dream.

-But then came the mid-March of 2007 I have told you about.
-On the 16th of that March, at around 7.30 p.m.
+But then came the March of 2007 I have told you about.
+On the 16th of that March, at around 7:30 p.m.
 (Kenyan time), MIT released its admission decisions online.
 I went to one of the Starehe Institute's computer labs to check whether I had been admitted.
-My heart was pounding in my chest like a tom-tom as I logged into my MIT account.
-And after I logged in successfully, I became sick with disappointment on reading the following letter addressed to me:
+My heart must have been pounding like a tom-tom as I logged into my MIT account.
+After logging in, I became sick with disappointment on reading the following letter addressed to me:

-Dear Johnny,While applying to MIT, the institute had asked me in a question on one of their application forms to tell them the nickname my friends liked calling me.
-I apprised them that it was Johnny; that's why Marilee Jones addressed me as Johnny in the letter I have quoted above.
+Dear Johnny,In one application form, MIT had asked me to tell them a nickname my friends liked calling me.
+I told them it was Johnny; that's why Marilee Jones addressed me as Johnny in the letter I have quoted above.

 The Admissions Committee has completed its review of your application, and I am so sorry to tell you that we are unable to offer you admission to MIT.